 If you love to travel, a destination wedding is another opportunity to tick a new place off your list, or include somewhere special in your day.
-In our case, we love the Colorado Rocky Mountains and skiing.
-Having our wedding at a Colorado resort meant that we got to guarantee another trip to visit the Rockies, and also that we got to share that experience with our friends and family.
+In our case, we love Colorado’s Rocky Mountains and skiing.
+Having our wedding at a Colorado resort meant that were guaranteed another trip to visit the Rockies and that we got to share that experience with our friends and family.
 For many of our guests, it was a new or unusual experience to walk through a mountain resort village, do snow-based activities, ride a gondola, or – in some cases – see snow.
-All things we love doing and are worth travelling for.
-My brother and sister-in-law also had a destination wedding and they found a destination they would want to revisit on an anniversary (or several).
+All these things we love doing and feel are worth travelling for.
+My brother and sister-in-law also had a destination wedding and they found a destination they want to revisit on an anniversary (or several).

 Because It’s Meaningful to You

 Let’s be honest, for the most part weddings are all about the meaning and symbolism that we associate with them – otherwise most people would sign the piece of paper at the courthouse and be done with it.
-So, why not add the location in to the meaning of the ceremony?
-For us, not only do we love the Colorado mountains, but it’s where we met and where hubby proposed.
-It had meaning for us to start our next chapter where our relationship started.
+So, why not add the location in to the ceremony’s meaning?
+For us, not only do we love the Colorado mountains, but it’s where we met and my husband proposed.
+It was meaningful for us to start our next chapter where our relationship started.

 For my brother and sister-in-law, it was meaningful to them that their grandparents were all able to be at their wedding.
-They chose to travel to Florida from Colorado because all the grandparents were living in Florida and in their 90’s (and therefore travel was more difficult for them).
+They chose to travel to Florida from Colorado because all of their grandparents live in Florida and are in their 90’s (making travel elsewhere was more difficult for them).

 Because It’s Memorable

-Because we are from two different countries, the reality was that some of our guests were going to have to travel no matter what.
+Because we are from two different countries; the reality was that some of our guests were going to have to travel no matter what.
 We didn’t want them to have to travel a long way and end up in a venue that could have been anywhere.
-We wanted it to feel like they had travelled, so we got married on a mountain top in winter and had the reception in a log-cabin like building.
+We wanted it to feel like they had travelled, so we got married on a mountain top in winter and had the reception in a log-cabin.

 I had several people tell me during our reception that it was one of the most memorable weddings they had ever attended.
-This was a wonderful comment to hear and confirmed for me that we had made a good choice.
+This was a wonderful comment to hear and confirmed for me that we had made the right choice.
 The location made the whole event more personalised and unique.
-To be fair, I think the fact that it snowed heavily during the ceremony also helped enhance the experience.
+To be fair, I think the fact that it snowed heavily during the ceremony also helped make it memorable.

 Planning a wedding requires a lot of communication with your venue coordinator and other wedding suppliers (photographer, celebrant, DJ, etc).
 If you are planning an overseas wedding, this probably means email communication, especially if you are dealing with a major time difference like we were.
 Therefore, expect things to take longer.
-Sending and answering questions via email takes more time because often, your questions aren’t fully answered in the first email, or you are left with more follow-up questions.
+Sending and answering questions via email takes more time because often, you don’t quite get a full answer to your question in the first email, or you are left with more follow-up questions.
 There is a lot of back and forth.

-The other reason you need more time when planning a destination wedding is to ensure your guests have plenty of time to plan and save for a trip.
+The other reason to allow for more time when planning a destination wedding is to ensure that your guests have plenty of time to plan and save for a trip.
 We sent our Save the Dates out 18 months in advance.
-It would have been unreasonable to expect the Australians to save and plan for a trip to the US with only a few months notice and we wanted to ensure as many people could make it as possible.
+A little unusual, I know, but it would have been unreasonable to expect our Australian guests to save and plan for a trip to the US with only a few months notice.
+We wanted to give as many people as possible a chance to make it.

 Less People Will Come